 Heightened Spell is one of the clear winners here.
 With Heightened Spell, you can make a target of a spell that requires a saving throw to resist its effects roll with disadvantage on their first save attempt.
 It costs three sorcery points, but this is a good option when casting powerful spells.

 My favorite option is Quickened Spell.
 It allows you to spend two sorcery points to cast a spell that would normally require an action as a bonus action instead.
 This lets you cast a regular spell and a cantrip in the same turn, which is legit.

 this very situational option lets you cast a spell without verbal or somatic components.
 If your DM is a stickler for these requirements, this might come in handy.
 Most of the time this will be of little to no value, however.

-Another great option, although also the most expensive one.
+Another great option, although also the most expensive one, is twinned spell.
 With this option, you can cast a spell that targets one creature (but that doesn’t have a range of “self”) on a second target as well.
 You must spend 1 sorcery points equal to the spell level to target another creature.
 This is only available for spells that cannot already target multiple creatures at the level you intend to cast it.